-A student wishing to become a solicitor must meet certain examination requirements, enrol as a student clerk not more than six months after the date of commencement of the law course, and attend a sixmonth full-time practical skills course at the College of Law.
+A student wishing to become a solicitor must meet certain examination requirements, be admitted as a student-at-law not more than six months after the date of commencement of the law course, and attend a six-month full-time practical skills course at the College of Law.
 The examination requirements will be satisfied by the possession of the LLB degree of the University.
 After successful completion of the College of Law course students are admitted as solicitors but must practise as employee solicitors for twelve months before embarking on independent practice as fully qualified solicitors.
-A student in genuine doubt about whether to enrol as a student clerk or be admitted as a student-at-law should seek admission as a student-at-law not more than six months after commencing the law course.